 - The average number of rows is multiplied by the number of data blocks

-- Above result is multiplied by the number of cylinders belonging the table
+- The above result is multiplied by the number of cylinders belonging to the table

-- Above result is multiplied by the number of AMPs available in the entire system
+- The above result is multiplied by the number of AMPs available in the entire system

-- Each sampling AMP reads 1 – 2 cylinders from disk into the FSG cache
+- Each sampling AMP reads 1 – 2 cylinders from the disk into the FSG cache.

-The random AMP sample of an NUSI can be used by the Teradata Optimizer to decide if, in a full table scan, the base table should be utilized or the NUSI.
+The Teradata Optimizer can utilize a random AMP sample of a NUSI to determine whether to perform a full table scan on the base table or the NUSI.

-Teradata is not using random AMP sampling for a USI.
-The Optimizer always assumes that the number of distinct values of the USI equals the number of table rows, and it’s not using statistics in its considerations.
+Teradata does not use random AMP sampling for a Unique Secondary Index (USI).
+The Optimizer assumes that the number of distinct values in the USI equals the number of rows in the table.